Vodafone Broadband Review (Updated June 2026)

 What are Vodafone Pro 2 and Pro 3?

-Pro 2 is Vodafone’s enhanced option for part-fibre customers.
-Pro 3 is Vodafone’s premium full fibre option, with Wi-Fi 7 hardware, Super WiFi support and 4G Broadband Back-up.
+Pro 2 is Vodafone’s premium option for part-fibre areas and uses Intelligent Wi‑Fi 6E.
+Pro 3 is the full fibre version, with Wi‑Fi 7, the Ultra Hub 7, Super WiFi support and 4G Broadband Back-up.

 Does Vodafone use Openreach?